 How do you use Facebook for your business?

 Image by stoneysteiner via Flickr.

-facebook sign up, should i sign up for facebook, sign up for facebook, reasons why i should have a facebook, sign up facebook, arguments for facebook, reasons why i should get a facebook, reasons why you should have a facebook, reasons why you should get a facebook, reasons to sign up for Facebook
+facebook sign up, should i sign up for facebook, arguments for facebook, sign up for facebook, reasons why i should have a facebook, sign up facebook, reasons why i should get a facebook, why sign up for facebook, reasons why you should have a facebook, why should i sign up for facebook